ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 ## The api-catalog link relation

-This specification registers the "api-catalog" link relation by following the procedures per section 2.1.1.1 of {{!RFC8288}}
+This specification registers the "api-catalog" link relation by following the procedures per section 2.1.1.1 of {{WEB-LINKING}}

 * Relation Name:  api-catalog
 * Description:  The link target identifies a catalog of the APIs published by the owner of the link target domain.